Categories

 3

-A new category this 2023.
-This category is open to any internal network with a focus on race and ethnicity within any UK based business that was functioning in the year 2022/2023 and provide construction excellence.
+This category is open to any internal network with a focus on race and ethnicity within any UK based business that was functioning in the year 2023/2024 and provide construction excellence.

 The network should be clear on their mission, objectives and outcomes.
 They should showcase whether their excellency lays in performance of network, retention of employee, cost, health & safety, reliability or other factors, and provide supporting evidence.
 This nomination MUST come with a written recommendation from an employee who is a part of the network as supporting evidence.